AlmazYarullin/credit-card-validator-fastapi/README.md

 }
 ```
 The `brand` attribute contains an information about card brand "Visa" or "Mastercard".<br>
-The `bank` attribute contains an information about which bank does the card belongs to.<br>
+The `bank` attribute contains an information about which bank the card belongs to.<br>
 The `error_code` attribute describes an error code.<br>

 ### Error codes